 Is there anything better than curling up under a cosy blanket with a hot cuppa?
 Especially when there is a downpour outside, the wind is howling, and you have nowhere to be.
 I dream of these days though, in honesty, they are few and far between even though it rains a lot here in Ireland.

 Some knitters find blankets overwhelming, but for the Seascair Blanket & Cushion we create fabric blocks with cables, textured stitches, and mitered squares to make a large project more manageable.
 It means that you can work on a square as you travel as it fits easily into a project bag.
 This also gives you the added bonus to learn different techniques with each fabric block!
 So, if you want to know more about Seascair then read on:

 Psst – if this blanket isn’t for you, but you’d like to knit a garment or accessory with an entire workshop series then check out all of our project workshops here.

 WHERE TO PURCHASE QUICK LINKS

 We know that some of you are here looking for the links, so here you go:

 LEARN TO KNIT WORKSHOP

-In this project workshop, you learn to knit both the Seascair blanket and cushion with Carol.
-Each project workshop includes a downloadable pattern PDF so you have everything you need in Teachable.
+In this project workshop, you learn to knit both the Seascair Blanket and Seascair Cushion with Carol.
+Each project workshop includes a downloadable pattern PDF, so you have everything you need in Teachable.
 There are 27 step-by-step videos in here.
 But you can listen to the one below to find out all about Seascair in Carol’s own words.

 Some of the techniques you will find in this project workshop are: